A class of highly symmetric Archdeacon embeddings: A class of highly symmetric embeddings

-Again in \cite{B}, Buratti provided a construction of rank one Heffter arrays over $\mathbb{F}_q$, where $q=2mn+1$ is a prime power in several cases: we consider here its construction when $m$ and $n$ are odd and coprime integers.
+In the same paper, Buratti provided a construction of rank-one Heffter arrays over $\mathbb{F}_q$, where $q=2mn+1$ is a prime power in several cases: we consider here his constructions when $m$ and $n$ are odd coprime integers.